-We define production efficiency, following Brandts et al. (2008), as the actual producer surplus divided by the producer surplus had production taken place in the most efficient manner.37 Figure 2 show the evolution of efficiency per period, averaged over groups.
+As mentioned above, we define production efficiency, following Brandts et al. (2008), as the actual producer surplus divided by the producer surplus had production taken place in the most efficient manner.
+Figure 3 shows the evolution of efficiency per period, averaged over groups.
 Efficiency quickly converges and after period 8 its level is mostly equal or higher than 90% for all treatments.

-The treatments with 2 traders are represented by circles, with 3 traders by triangles, and with 4 traders by squares.
+The treatments with two traders are represented by circles, with three traders by triangles, and with four traders by squares.
 The treatments without forward markets are represented by open rounds, triangles or squares, the treatments with forward markets by filled rounds or triangles.
-M3 is clearly lower than
+M3 is clearly lower than M2, and M2F is most of the time in the middle.
+M4 is clearly lower than M3 and M3F, while there is no visible difference between M3 and M3F.

-37 Given the quadratic marginal cost function this implies an as even as possible division of units over the producers.
+&lt;sup>41 Given the quadratic marginal cost function this implies an as even as possible division of units over the producers.